tensorflow/tensorflow/tensorflow/lite/experimental/micro/examples/micro_speech/README.md

 Once you have downloaded the dependencies and got the x86/Linux build working, you can try building a version for the STM32F103 'bluepill' device.
 The following command will build the test and then run it on an emulator, assuming you have Docker installed:

+*On Mac OS you need ot have ARM compiler installed, one way of doing so is with brew: brew install caskroom/cask/gcc-arm-embedded*

 ```
 make -f tensorflow/lite/experimental/micro/tools/make/Makefile TARGET=bluepill test_micro_speech
 ```